-Traditional surrogacy is scientifically explained as the artificial process by which the sperm of the intended father is inseminated to the surrogate mother.
+Traditional surrogacy is scientifically explained as the artificial process by which the sperm of the intended father is inseminated into the surrogate mother.

-Whereas, the in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using donor’s sperm or oocyte.
+Whereas, the in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using a donor’s sperm or oocyte.

-In gestational surrogacy, there is no genetic connection between offspring and surrogate, only women who carry the fetus has a role as a gestational carriers.
+In gestational surrogacy, there is no genetic connection between offspring and surrogacy, only women who carry the fetus have a role as a gestational carriers.

 - Commercial surrogacy: In this arrangement, a lump-sum amount of financial payment has to be done to the surrogate mother along with necessary medical expenses.

-In 2012, the Pew Research Center reported that about 84% of people in the world belong to one of the five largest religions, which are Hinduism, Christianity, Islam, Buddhism or folk religion.
+In 2012, the Pew Research Center reported that about 84% of people in the world belong to one of the five largest religions, which are Hinduism, Christianity, Islam, Buddhism, or folk religion.

-The attitudes towards the assistive reproductive technique (ART) is highly influenced by religion.
+The attitudes toward the assistive reproductive technique (ART) are highly influenced by religion.

 There is a continuous debate on the acceptance and advancement of ART among communities, countries, and people.